wesleycamargo/azure-docs.pt-br/articles/cloud-services-dotnet-multi-tier-app-storage-2-download-run.md

 ### Criar uma conta do SendGrid

-1. Siga as instruções em [How to Send Email Using SendGrid with Azure][] para inscrever-se numa conta gratuita.
+1. Siga as instruções em [How to Send Email Using SendGrid with Azure][How to Send Email Using SendGrid with Azure] para inscrever-se numa conta gratuita.

 ### Atualizar credenciais do SendGrid nas propriedades de função de trabalho